Hong Kong Express (ship): Hull and engine

-Hong Kong Express was completed in March 2013 by Hyundai Heavy Industries in their shipyard in Ulsan South Korea under yard number 2244.
+Hong Kong Express was completed in March 2013 by Hyundai Heavy Industries in their shipyard in Ulsan South Korea.
 The vessel, which is operated by German shipping company Hapag Lloyd Container Linie has a capacity of 13,092 TEU and 800 reefer plugs for carrying of refrigerated containers.
 The ship has an overall length of 366.50 m, beam of 48.20 m and a maximum draft of 15.50 m.
 Her deadweight is 127,170 DWT, gross tonnage is 142,295 GT and net tonnage is 60,481 NT.

 The main engine is MAN B&W 12K 98ME-C7, which has total output of 68840 kW.
 The engine turns a single screw or one propeller which is of a tunnel thruster design with rudder-fin.
 Hong Kong Express has a service speed of 24.6 kts, while the maximum speed exceeds 25.5 kts.

 Accidents

 On September 29, 2015 the container ship Hong Kong Express collided with general cargo ship BBS Sky in the North Sea 10 nautical miles off the Netherlands.
 The accident happened during overtaking, when both ships were running in same direction.
 There were slight scratches at the ship's hull, but Hong Kong Express resumed her voyage from Rotterdam to Hamburg.

+On 2 June 2020, Hong Kong Express was involved in an incident during discharge operations at the port of Jeddah.
+The ship and some containers were damaged but no personnel was injured.